EchoChou990919/EchoChou990919.github.io/_pages/about.md

 # News

 <!-- - [Jul.
 2023] Chongqing, ChinaVis 2023 -->
+- [Dec.
+2025] New preprint "[HD-Prot: A Protein Language Model for Joint Sequence-Structure Modeling with Continuous Structure Tokens](https://arxiv.org/abs/2512.15133)" is online!
 - [May.
 2025] [PLHGMDA](https://link.springer.com/chapter/10.1007/978-981-95-0027-7_31) is accepted by ICIC 2025, congrats to Meixuan!
 - [Mar.
 2025] [MTP-RBP](https://ieeexplore.ieee.org/abstract/document/10946866) is accepted by TCBB, congrats to Lin Gan!
 - [Jan.
 2025] New preprint "[Computational Protein Science in the Era of Large Language Models (LLMs)](https://arxiv.org/abs/2501.10282)" is online!